rsandig/mockup/README.md

-# User Stories for My Amazon Clone
+# User Stories for Movie review site

-1. As a visitor, I want to see the list of products I can buy.
+1. As a visitor, I want to see the list of movies that have been reviewed.
-2. As a visitor, I want to see the details of a specific product.
+2. As a visitor, I want to see the list of top movies
-3. As a visitor, I want to buy a product.
+3. As a visitor, I want to buy a movie
-5. As a user, I want to track my order.
+5. As a user, I want to review movies
-7. As a visitor, I want to create an account so that I can place an order.
+7. As a visitor, I want to create an account so that my preferences can be tracked
-8. As an administrator, I want to add and remove products from the catalog.
+8. As an administrator, I want to add new movies
+9. As an administrator, I want to delete unsavoury reviews
-9. As a user, I want to receive an email when my order ships.
+9. As a user, I want to receive an email when a movie I may like is reviewed